 Tim Tebow Testimony: What Filipinos can learn from a football icon who has the heart of a Pinoy!

 However, due to complications, Doctors recommended abortion.
-Thankfully, abortion was illegal in the Philippines.
+Thankfully, it was illegal in the Philippines.
 Her parents fought to save him.
 Timmy was born a healthy boy in Makati, Philippines, in 1987.

-Today, he is an America sports celebrity icon whose new adventure is to help children around the world.
+Today, he is an American sports celebrity icon whose new adventure is to help children around the world.
 Recently, Timmy married Ms. Universe Demi-Leigh Nel-Peters.

 1. He is a brave witness for Christ

-Since then, Tebow authored several books and spoke to thousands of youths to share his personal struggles and who Jesus is in his life.
+Since then, Tebow has authored several books and spoken to thousands of youths to share his struggles and who Jesus is in his life.